Codex Entry 05: The Culinary Traversal, 900–1700

 The most consequential introduction in this window is not a flavor — it is betel-areca chewing (nganga: betel leaf, areca nut, slaked lime).
 It is not nourishment; it is political consumption.
 Every diplomatic reception, every treaty negotiation, every alliance feast goes through the betel set.
 The nganga is the handshake of the maritime Southeast Asian arc.
 By 1300 it is universal in the elite reception protocol of the polities of the archipelago.

 Rice itself intensifies.
 The Cordillera terraces consolidate.
 Wet-field cultivation expands in the irrigated lowlands.
 Rice surpluses underwrite the rice-wine economy, which in turn underwrites the diplomatic economy.
-You cannot run a treaty without a vintage.
+You cannot run a treaty without a cup — though whether the cup held an aged, named vintage or simply the generic palm and rice wine the primary record attests is more than the corpus can settle.

 III.
 1300–1450 — Ming intensification, the fermented-and-preserved trade

 Stoneware moves inbound at a scale that reshapes domestic culinary infrastructure.
-Rice-wine vintages stabilize into named regional traditions.
-Elite gift-exchange protocols formalize: a treaty is sealed with a named wine in a named jar from a named maker in a named kiln.
+Elite gift-exchange protocols formalize around wine and jar.
+It is plausible — though beyond what the primary record fixes — that rice wines hardened into named regional vintages and that a treaty was sealed with a named wine in a named jar from a named maker in a named kiln.
 The food economy and the diplomatic economy are the same economy.

 IV.
 1450–1521 — The Halal Turn

-This is the most dated, most anchored, most narratively under-reported culinary event of the pre-contact period.
+This is one of the most traceable and most narratively under-reported culinary events of the pre-contact period — datable by standard historiography, with the underlying mechanism anchored in the corpus even where the exact years are not.
 It deserves a clean naming.

-In 1457 the Sulu sultanate is consolidated.
-In the early 16th century the Maguindanao sultanate is consolidated.
+By standard historiography the Sulu sultanate is consolidated around 1457 and the Maguindanao sultanate in the early 16th century; these precise years rest on conventional dating rather than on the primary culinary corpus.
+What the corpus does anchor is the mechanism — the Islamization of these courts and its effect on court cuisine.
 Bruneian Islamic influence reaches Maynila in the same window.
 In each of these elite courts, pork is displaced from court cuisine.
 Goat, beef, poultry, and fish absorb the protein load.

 This is not a generic “Islamic influence.”
-It is a dated, traceable, court-level culinary shift with a named direction.
+It is a traceable, court-level culinary shift with a named direction — datable to within a few decades by standard historiography even where the exact founding years are not fixed by the primary record.
 Vernacular and upland cuisines are not uniformly affected.
 The Manila Bay table at 1500 is split — Maynila partial halal, Tondo retaining older mixed practice.
 The geography matters; the polity matters; the household stratum matters.

 What enters with the halal turn is just as concrete: